Category: Balikbayan

 What makes Filipinos unique?
 From the warmth of a neighbor’s smile to the resilience shown in the face of typhoons, the Filipino psyche is a vibrant mix of cultural values, historical influences, and modern realities.
 Sikolohiyang Pilipino, pioneered by Virgilio Enriquez, offers a lens to understand this psyche through indigenous concepts like kapwa (shared identity) and loob (inner self).

-This dissertation dives into the strengths and weaknesses of the Filipino psyche, grounded in research, and proposes ways to harness its strengths for growth while addressing its challenges with cutting-edge ideas from psychology and beyond.
-Whether you’re a Filipino seeking to understand your cultural roots or a global reader curious about this dynamic culture, this exploration offers insights for all.
+This paper dives into the strengths and weaknesses of the Filipino psyche, grounded in research, and proposes ways to harness its strengths for growth while addressing its challenges with cutting-edge ideas from psychology and beyond.
+Whether you’re exploring your own cultural roots or examining how identity and behavior are shaped in different societies, this exploration offers a lens for understanding both.

 1: Mapping the Filipino Psyche